Female To Male Gender Affirmation Top Surgery

 - Risks: Complete loss of sensation in the nipple, loss of the free nipple graft or delayed wound healing, discoloration of the areola

 - Surgery: About 2 hours, outpatient procedure.
 Patient will most commonly have drains on either side for 7-10 days following the surgery.
 Patient will also have a bolster dressing in place if nipple grafts are utilized to help the graft adhere.
 These will be removed about 1 week after surgery at the first post-op visit.

 - Recovery: Following this procedure, a patient will normally have pain in the chest area for a day or two and be sore for a week or two.
 After about two weeks, a patient may resume light exercise and activity, while still avoiding rigorous exercise such as running and jumping.
 The tissues will take about 6-8 weeks of healing time to reach full strength following the operation.
-After that time, the patient his little to no restrictions.
-It can however, take months to determine how much sensation was maintained in the nipples during the surgery.
+After that time, the patient has little to no restrictions.

 Buttonhole Incision Technique